The EPA's Citizen's Guide to Radon: The Guide to Protecting Yourself and Your Family from Radon

-EPA estimates that about 21,000 lung cancer deaths each year in the U.S. are radon related.
+The EPA estimates that about 21,000 lung cancer deaths each year in the U.S. are radon-related.
 Exposure to radon is the second leading cause of lung cancer after smoking.
-Radon is an odorless, tasteless and invisible gas produced by the decay of naturally occurring uranium in soil and water.
+Radon is an odorless, tasteless, invisible gas produced by the decay of naturally occurring uranium in soil and water.
 Radon is a form of ionizing radiation and a proven carcinogen.
 Lung cancer is the only known effect on human health from exposure to radon in air.
-Thus far, there is no evidence that children are at greater risk of lung cancer than are adults.
+Thus far, there is no evidence that children are at greater risk of lung cancer than adults.

-For smokers the risk of lung cancer is significant due to the synergistic effects of radon and smoking.
-For this population about 62 people in a 1,000 will die of lung-cancer, compared to 7.3 people in a 1,000 for never smokers.
-Put another way, a person who never smoked (never smoker) who is exposed to 1.3 pCi/L has a 2 in 1,000 chance of lung cancer; while a smoker has a 20 in 1,000 chance of dying from lung cancer.
-Smokers are at a much higher risk than never smokers, e.g., at 8 pCi/L the risk to smokers is six times the risk to never smokers.
+For smokers experiencing radon exposure, the risk of lung cancer is significant due to the synergistic effects of radon and smoking.
+For this population, about 62 people in 1,000 will die of lung-cancer, compared to 7.3 people in 1,000 for those who have never smoked.
+Put another way, a person who never smoked who is exposed to 1.3 pCi/L has a 2 in 1,000 chance of lung cancer, while a smoker experiencing the same exposure has a 20 in 1,000 chance of dying from lung cancer.

-The radon health risk is underscored by the fact that in 1988 Congress added Title III on Indoor Radon Abatement to the Toxic Substances Control Act.
-It codified and funded EPA's then fledgling radon program.
-Also, that year, the Office of the U.S. Surgeon General issued a warning about radon urging Americans to test their homes and to reduce the radon level when necessary (U.S. Surgeon General).
+The radon health risk is underscored by the fact that, in 1988, Congress added Title III on Indoor Radon Abatement to the Toxic Substances Control Act.
+It codified and funded the EPA's then fledgling radon program.
+Also that year, the Office of the U.S. Surgeon General issued a warning about radon, urging Americans to test their homes and to reduce radon levels when necessary.

-Unfortunately, many Americans presume that because the action level is 4 pCi/L, a radon level of less than 4 pCi/L is "safe".
+Unfortunately, many Americans presume that because the action level is 4 pCi/L, a radon level of less than 4 pCi/L is "safe."
 This perception is altogether too common in the residential real estate market.
 In managing any risk, we should be concerned with the greatest risk.
-For most Americans, their greatest exposure to radon is in their homes; especially in rooms that are below grade (e.g., basements), rooms that are in contact with the ground and those rooms immediately above them.
+For most Americans, their greatest exposure to radon is in their homes, especially in rooms that are below grade such as basements and rooms that are in contact with the ground and those rooms immediately above them.

 Sub-Membrane Depressurization (SMD) may be required for crawl spaces that have exposed gravel or dirt and are not concrete covered.
 With the SMD method, a plastic sheet (Polyethylene or similar) is permanently installed over exposed rock and soil.
 A fan is then installed to create suction under the plastic sheeting, drawing the radon out from the soil into a PVC pipe, then safely exhausted away from the home, minimizing radon from entering ambient indoor air, similar to the SSD method.